ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

 [{{< param "pre_mng_prompt" >}} ~]$ ansible-playbook simple_git.yml
 ```

 Next we will clone the repository on the control host.
-To enable you to work with git on the command line the SSH key for user *ec2-user* was already added to the Git user *git*.
+To enable you to work with git on the command line the SSH key for user *{{< param "user_name" >}}* was already added to the Git user *git*.
 Next, clone the repository on the control machine:

     [{{< param "pre_mng_prompt" >}} ~]$ git clone {{< param "git_user" >}}@{{< param "internal_control" >}}:{{< param "content_git_uri" >}}
     # Message "warning: You appear to have cloned an empty repository." is OK and can be ignored